 My Ultimate Comfort Food Episodes On The Sopranos

 The Sopranos is a lot of things.
 It’s entertaining.
 It’s emotional.
 And it’s also downright hilarious.
 In fact, many of the greatest Sopranos episodes are all of those things combined.
-With that said, there are certain episodes that I can turn to at any moment of any day and feel right “at home.”
-Here’s my favorite Sopranos comfort food.
+With that said, there are certain episodes I can turn to at any moment and feel right “at home.”
+Without further ado, here’s my favorite Sopranos comfort food.

 Next, The Sopranos “College” episode is a prime example of the yin/yang, suburban dad/vicious mob boss back-and-forth that blankets the entire show.
 One minute you’re having a father-daughter heart to heart talking about the “Potsdam Conference.”
-Contrarily, you’re swept away to Carmela sitting on the floor receiving communion from Father Intintola.
+Before you know it, you’re swept away to Carmela sitting on the floor receiving communion from Father Intintola.
 Soon enough, you’re back on the side of the road choking out a rat with your bare hands.
-Sounds about right.
+Just another day in late 90s suburbia.

-Similarly, I love the comic relief found in season 1, episode 9, “Boca.”
-Whether it’s Sil hustling onto the field to fight with the soccer ref or Mikey Palmice “tryin’ to concentrate” during golf, Boca is one of my overall favorites of the entire series.
+Similarly, I love the comic relief found in season one, episode nine, “Boca.”
+Whether it’s Silvio Dante hustling onto the field to fight with the soccer ref or Mikey Palmice “tryin’ to concentrate” during golf, Boca is one of my overall favorites.

 Another season 1 comfort episode is “I Dream of Jeannie Cusamano” (season 1, episode 13).
 This season finale features all the elements that make The Sopranos so great: There’s the laughing, the whacking, and the sentimentality.
 When I say laughing, I’m talking mostly about Livia Soprano.
 Between yelling “Settiiiiiimia” outside the Soprano house at 1:00 A.M. and telling Artie Tony set Vesuvio on fire, it’s truly Livia Soprano at her finest.

-By the way, did you ever notice the similarities between Paulie and Christopher running after Mikey and Paulie and Christopher running after Valery in “Pine Barrens“?
+By the way, did you ever notice the similarities between Paulie and Christopher running after Mikey here and then Paulie and Christopher running after Valery in “Pine Barrens“?
 I’M JUST SAYIN’.

 5. "Guy Walks Into a Psychiatrist's Office" (S2, E1)

-The Sopranos season two premiere, “Guy Walks Into a Psychiatrist’s Office,” had some big shoes to fill following season one.
-It was certainly off to a good start with the amazing opener featuring “It Was a Very Good Year” by Frank Sinatra.
-This may be my favorite episode opener of the series, besides “Members Only” with Seven Souls.
+Following season one, The Sopranos season two had some big shoes to fill.
+It was certainly off to a good start with the season opener, “Guy Walks Into a Psychiatrist’s Office,” including the fantastic opening scene featuring “It Was a Very Good Year” by Frank Sinatra.
+This may be my favorite episode opening of the series, besides “Members Only” with the Seven Souls montage.

 Of course, there’s lots to unpack from “Guy Walks Into a Psychiatrist’s Office,” and you can read more of my thoughts here.
 For now, suffice to say introducing Janice brings a whole new element of psychological family warfare that endures through the entire series.